burke/zeus/docs/master_slave_handshake.md

 If there were no runtime errors in evaluating the action, the Slave writes "OK" to `local`.

 If there were runtime errors, the slave returns a string representing the errors in an arbitrary and hopefully helpful format.
 It should normally be identical to the console output format should the errors have been raised and printed to stderr.

+Before the server kills a crashed slave process, it attempts to read any loaded files from `local`, until that socket is closed.

 #### 5. Loaded Files